uwcsc/Unix-101/README.md

 ### Opening the terminal
 Linux :penguin:: On Ubuntu, Ctrl+Alt+T will open a terminal.
 Or try Alt+F2 and type in `terminal` or `gnome-terminal`.
 Otherwise, this might depend on your Linux distribution.
+If you're using the CSCF computers, and your terminal has a `%` in it, type `bash` and hit enter to open up the bash shell.

 MacOS :apple:: Open up the application called Terminal (you can use Cmd+Space and type in Terminal).
 In the future, if you start to use the terminal more, you may want to install [iTerm2](https://www.iterm2.com/), as it's nicer and more powerful than the default.